- Contact Information

-Hi, I'm Wayne Woldt, Associate Professor of Water Resources and Environmental Engineering with a joint appointment in the Department of Biological Systems Engineering and the School of Natural Resources.
-I have been at UNL since 1991 and recently joined the School of Natural Resources to contribute to Extension education in water resources.
-My main interests include simulation modeling of conjunctive surface/groundwater systems, defining measures of hydrologic resilience, management of complex natural/human systems, groundwater demonstration models, onsite wastewater management, and geothermal energy systems.
+Hi, I'm Wayne Woldt, associate professor of Environmental and Water Resources Engineering with a joint appointment in the Department of Biological Systems Engineering and the School of Natural Resources.
+I have been at UNL since 1991 and recently joined the School of Natural Resources to contribute to extension education in water resources.
+My main interests include simulation modeling of conjunctive surface/groundwater systems, defining measures of hydrologic resilience, management of complex natural/human systems, groundwater demonstration models, onsite wastewater management and geothermal energy systems.

-Some of my current and recent research projects include:
+Some of my current and recent research projects include the following:

 - Environmental Science